-Beginning in 2013, the graduating classes of the Environmental Science and Policy Program create an Environmental Sustainability Audit for Chapman University each year.
+Beginning in 2013, the graduating classes of the Environmental Science and Policy Program perform an Environmental Audit for Chapman University each year.
 This project serves to determine a baseline for Chapman University and provide support for the current sustainability programs and future sustainability planning.
 The class of 2013 Environmental Audit looked at ten areas, including dining, waste and recycling, energy management, and water use.
-The class of 2014 Environmental Audit focused on areas such as residential buildings, landscaping alternatives, and new campus construction.
-The 2015 Environmental Audit discussed behavior change in various settings at Chapman in addition to retrofitting and retrocommissioning.
+Subsequent years have looked into each of these areas more closely.

 In an effort to reduce plastic consumption campus-wide, Chapman began installing water bottle refilling stations in 2012.
-Members of the Chapman Community can bring reusable water bottles and refill them for free at any of the 13 stations around the main campus, housing and residential center, and Panther Village.
-They have helped to significantly reduce Chapman's production of plastic waste and, due to their success, are continuing to be expanded in new locations around the university.
+Members of the Chapman Community can bring reusable water bottles and refill them at any of the stations on campus or in residence life areas.
+These water bottle refill stations have helped to reduce Chapman's production of plastic waste.

 Learn more details about the stations on our Water- Refill Stations page.